astroDimitrios/Astronomy/AstPy-001 Intro Activities/README.md

 The Numpy section was adapted from work by Ridwan Barbhuiyan - https://github.com/rbarbhuiyan.
 Inspiration was taken from the Exoplanet Transit Lab from the Dominion Astrophysical Observatory, Canada here: https://centreoftheuniverse.org/transit-lab, and the work of Adam LaMee's Coding in K12 here: https://adamlamee.github.io/.

-Thanks to Mary MacDonald, Planetarium Manager at the Christa McAuliffe [Center for Integrated Science Learning](https://cm-center.org/) for testing these activities and providing feedback.
+Thanks to Mary MacDonald, Planetarium Manager at the Christa McAuliffe [Center for Integrated Science Learning](https://cm-center.org/) for testing activities 1-4 and providing feedback.

 # Table of Intro Activities